OpenMOOC/moocng/docs/source/mongo_structure.rst

 The collection name is **peer_review_submissions**.

-This collection store peer review user submissions for every *KnowledQuantum* with *PeerReviewAssignement*.
+This collection store peer review user submissions for every *KnowledgeQuantum* with *PeerReviewAssignment*.

 This collection have one object per user submission.